-Sale 1 has the lowest sale ratio both pre- and post-factor.
-The ratio only increased 10% and is still extremely undervalued compared to its sale and the other properties in the sample.
-Compare this to Sale #5 whose ratio increased 19% and is now even more overvalued than before.
-Even though the assessment sale ratio is now acceptable after the factor, the equity between sales is worse than before the factor, increasing the range in assessment ratios from 50% to 59%.
+Sale 1 has the lowest sale ratio both pre and post factor.
+The ratio only increased 10% and is still particularly undervalued compared to its sale and the other properties in the sample.
+Compare this to Sale #5 whose ratio increased 19% and is now even more overvalued in comparison to its sale price than before.
+Even though the assessment sale ratio is now a "perfect" 100% post factor, the equity between sales is worse than before the factor, as evidenced by the range in assessment ratios increasing from 50% to 59%.
 This defeats the purpose of the revaluation.
 While the assessment ratio is now in compliance, there is not assessment equity between like properties.